-- 5. Remove the hairpin cotter and washer from the adjusting rod (Fig. 44) on each side of the mower. - 6.
-Remove the hairpin cotter and washer at the mower leveling brackets (Fig. 44) on each side of the mower.
-Note which hole the leveling bracket is mounted in for future installation.
-Slide the brackets off of the mounting pin.
+- 1. Hairpin cotter and clevis 2.
+Support rod pin - 5.
+Remove the hairpin cotter and washer from the adjusting rod (Fig. 44) on each side of the mower. - 6.
+On each side of the mower, remove the hairpin cotter and washer at the mower leveling brackets (Fig. 44).

-- 7. Slide the mower rearward to remove the mower belt from the engine pulley. - 8.
-Slide the mower out from underneath the machine.
+- 1. Leveling bracket - 2.
+Hairpin cotter and washer - 7.
+Slide the mower rearward to remove the mower belt from the engine pulley. - 8.
+Slide the mower out from underneath the tractor.